RedisLabs/redislabs-docs/content/rs/administering/troubleshooting/database-recovery.md

 1. If the cluster failed, [recover the cluster]({{< relref "/rs/administering/troubleshooting/cluster-recovery.md" >}}).
 1. Identify recoverable databases.
-1. Restore the database configurations.
+1. Restore the database data.
 1. Verify that the databases are active.

 ## Prerequisites

 - Before you start database recovery, make sure that the cluster that hosts the database is healthy.
     In the case of a cluster failure, you must [recover the cluster]({{< relref "/rs/administering/troubleshooting/cluster-recovery.md" >}}) before you recover the databases.

 - We recommend that you allocate new persistent storage drives for the new cluster nodes.
-If you decide to use the persistent storage drives of the old cluster nodes, make sure that you backup all files on the old persistent storage drives to another location.
+    If you use the original storage drives, make sure that you backup all files on the old persistent storage drives to another location.

 ## Recovering the Databases